Starsonarms/winter-sports-tv-schedule/WINTER_OLYMPICS_2026.md

 ### During Olympics (Feb 2026)
 The scraper will automatically find:
-- All Olympic events on SVT1, SVT2, TV4
+- All Olympic events on SVT1, SVT2, TV4, and NRK1
 - Opening & closing ceremonies
 - Medal ceremonies
 - Highlights and replays